Ricky Knight Jr.

-Ricky Bevis (born 26 February 2000), better known by his ring name Ricky Knight Jr., is an English professional wrestler, currently working with World Association of Wrestling where he is a current WAW World Heavyweight Championship in his second reign and Revolution Pro Wrestling (RPW), where he is a two-time former Undisputed British Heavyweight Champion and former one-time Undisputed British Tag Team Champion with Roy Knight.
+Ricky Bevis (born 26 February 2000), better known by his ring name Ricky Knight Jr., is an English professional wrestler.
+He is currently working on the British independent circuit – predominantly for World Association of Wrestling (WAW), where he is a former three-time WAW World Heavyweight Champion and Revolution Pro Wrestling (RevPro), where he is a former two-time Undisputed British Heavyweight Champion and former one-time Undisputed British Tag Team Champion with Roy Knight.

 A third-generation wrestler, he is the son of Roy Knight and the grandson of Ricky Knight.
 Other family members include his uncle Zak Zodiac and his aunt Saraya.
 He has also wrestled for the family promotion World Association of Wrestling, where he is a multi-time champion, being the former and two-time WAW Television Champion.